MathieuCrosnier/Projet_MLOps/README.md

 - defending: average defending note of the team (out of 100),
 - physic: average physical note of the team (out of 100).

-Data is taken from the FIFA video games.
+Data is taken from the FIFA video games and stored through csv files in the folder [API/input_data/FIFA_notes](https://github.com/MathieuCrosnier/Projet_MLOps/tree/main/API/input_data/FIFA_notes).

 #### Users